raipc/atsd-jdbc/README.md

 The first three parameters are mandatory to have tests done and the others are optional for more accurate checking.

 ## Usage
 To get started you should have ATSD instance started and valid credentials to deal with it.
-Prefix of the JDBS driver is "jdbc:axibase:atsd:".
 In general to create SQL statement you can use the usual java approach like:

 ```java
 Connection connection = DriverManager.getConnection("jdbc:axibase:atsd:" + <ATDS_URL>, <ATSD_LOGIN>, <ATSD_PASSWORD>);